Hoya Plant Care Guide - How to Care for a Hoya Plant?

 Another important step when it comes to caring for your Hoya plants is cleaning their leaves.
 Plants use their leaves to perform photosynthesis, and if they’re dirty and covered with dust, the primary photosynthesis site gets blocked, making it more difficult for the plant to generate its own nutrients.

-So, how do you clean it?
+So, how to clean Hoya leaves?
 There are three ways to do it.
 Probably the best one is using a soft cloth dipped in a soap and water solution and gently wiping the leaves, both the top and bottom.
 You can also hose it down outdoors or use your shower, but truthfully the first method is the best one, in our opinion.

 Hoya Plant Care Guide - An Overview